Mermade/openapi-gui/README.md

 OpenApi-gui
 ===========

-## Work in Progress

-**Warning!** Outputting to OpenApi format is still in flux, and may not preserve all data of a loaded definition.

 OpenApi-gui is a GUI for creating and editing OpenApi (Swagger) JSON/YAML definitions.
 In its current form it is most useful as a tool for starting off and editing simple OpenApi definitions.

 ![Screenshot](https://mermade.github.io/openapi-gui/img/screenshot.png)